-the Industrial Emissions Directive (Directive 2010/75/EU, the so-called FDI Directive) lays down obligations for highly polluting industrial installations and is the basis for licensing and operating permits for these installations.
+- the Industrial Emissions Directive (Directive 2010/75/EU) lays down obligations for highly polluting industrial installations and is the basis for licensing and operating permits for these installations.
 It consolidates and brings together all applicable directives (waste incineration, volatile chemical compounds, large combustion plants, integrated pollution prevention and control, etc.) into a single text in order to facilitate their application and to minimize pollution from various industrial sources.